 Plum Alley was a regional center for Chinese life, offering and sending Chinese imported foodstuffs and goods, throughout the Intermountain West.
 Many Chinese immigrants felt the safest, living and working in Plum Alley.
 Several Utah employment agents worked with Chinese Americans to find jobs for them.
 As late as 1900, Plum Alley business owners served as Chinese community leaders and held regional control over the sale and distribution of Chinese goods.

-What’s the connection with the Pioneer Park neighborhood?
-Chinese Americans raised and sold fresh produce from garden lots located in the Lower Eighth Ward and the Pioneer Park neighborhood.
-A few Chinese Americans lived in shanties constructed on their garden lots where they kept pigs and chickens.
+What’s the connection with the old west side and the Pioneer Park neighborhood?
+Chinese Americans raised and sold fresh produce from garden lots located along west side railroad corridor.
+Garden lots where also located in the Lower Eighth Ward and the Pioneer Park neighborhood.
+A few Chinese farmers lived in shanties constructed on their garden lots where they also kept pigs and chickens.
 One such garden complex was located northeast of Pioneer Park at the site of the old fort spring, near the present-day LaFrance Apartment Buildings.
-Chinese Americans typically found that the lots for rent on the west side were less expensive than those in other parts of the city.
+Chinese Americans typically found that the lots for rent on the west side were far less expensive than open lands available elsewhere in the city.

 Chinese immigrants opened a number of businesses that served Salt Lake’s citizenry.
 One profitable endeavor during the late 1870s and early 1880s was laundries.
 In 1884-85, there were over a dozen Chinese American-owned laundries listed in the Salt Lake City Directory.
 Some of the business owner’s names included Hop Hong, Sam Hing, Soe Lee, Lee Quong, and Sun Lee.
 Unfortunately, anti-Chinese sentiments pushed them out of business.
-By 1886-1887, the directory lists only three laundries and all of them were white-owned.
+By 1886-1887, the directory lists only three laundries and all of them were white-owned (however Chinese laundries survived into the 20th century).
 During the 1870s and 80s, those who lived in SLC and sought laundry service most likely turned to Chinese American-owned businesses.